-- Development must be consistent with the current version of the NSW Floodplain Development Manual, any relevant local flood study, floodplain management study or plan applying to the land that has been endorsed by Council of the recommendations of a Flood Impact & Risk Assessment completed for the development. - 2.
-Generally, buildings and other structures, including fences, must be designed so as not to impede the flow of floodwaters or entrap debris. - Filling within the floodplain is not permitted except where a detailed flood risk & impact assessment is provided from a suitably qualified consulting engineer that can adequately demonstrate: - a) Filling is required on site: - b) Filling is not within a core riparian zone. - c) Filling will not substantially impede the flow of floodwater and not contribute to flooding or ponding of water on any other property; and - d) For a dwelling pad in a rural area, filling is minimal and is balanced by a borrow pit on the same site, and neither are situated in high hazard floodwaters (H3 or higher). - 4.
-New structures are to meet the flood planning levels and floor heights specified in the Table 2 below. - 5.
-Flood planning levels and floor heights for additions or alterations to existing development will be assessed on the merits of the situation, having regard to meeting an acceptable level of risk of flood damage.
-In general, additions that will increase the existing floor area by more than 20% as it exists on 1 January 2022 will be required to meet the floor heights in Table 2. - 6.
+- Development must be consistent with the current version of the NSW Floodplain Development Manual, any relevant local flood study, floodplain management study and plan applying to the land that has been endorsed by Council, or the recommendations of a Flood Impact & Risk Assessment completed for the development. - 2.
+Generally, buildings and other structures, including fences, must be designed so as not to impede the flow of floodwaters or entrap debris. - 3.
+Filling within the floodplain must be supported by a detailed flood risk & impact assessment certified by a suitably qualified consulting engineer that can adequately demonstrate: - a) Filling is not within a core riparian zone. - b) Filling will not substantially impede the flow of floodwater and not contribute to flooding or ponding of water on any other property; and - c) For a dwelling pad in a rural area, filling is minimal and is balanced by a borrow pit on the same site, and neither are situated in high hazard floodwaters (H3 or higher in a 1% AEP flood).

+- 4. New structures are to meet the flood planning levels and floor heights specified in the Table 2 below. - 5.
+Flood planning levels and floor heights for additions or alterations to existing residential development will be assessed on the merits of the situation, having regard to meeting an acceptable level of risk to life and flood damage.
+In general, additions that will increase the existing floor area by more than 20% as it existed on 1 January 2022 will be required to meet the floor heights in Table 2. - 6.
 The construction methods and materials that form part of the development that will be below the flood planning level, including filling, must be capable of withstanding the force of flowing floodwaters, including debris and buoyancy forces and immersion for a prolonged period. - 7.
 Development on land below the 1% AEP will only be permitted where effective warning time and reliable access is available for evacuation to an area free of risk from flooding.
 Evacuation should be consistent with any relevant flood evacuation strategy. - 8.
-Evacuation Plans are to be prepared to Council's satisfaction demonstrating the Plan provides for: - a) Low flood hazard emergency vehicle road access (NSW SES, NSW RFS) during a 1% AEP flood event; and - b) Failsafe, comprehensive flood-alert measures.
+Evacuation Plans, when required, are to be prepared to Council's satisfaction demonstrating the Plan provides for: - a) Low flood hazard emergency vehicle road access (NSW SES, NSW RFS) during a 1% AEP flood event; and - b) Failsafe, comprehensive flood-alert measures.